Andriamanitra/sht-editor/README.md

 * type in the file by pressing letter/number keys
 * erase characters by pressing backspace
 * save a file with ctrl+s (there's no way to specify a different location than the one initially opened)
-* everything gets bugged if you have lines that are longer than the terminal is wide

 ## Instructions